American baby dies in airport after Qatar Airways flight

 Get breaking news alerts and special reports.
 The news and stories that matter, delivered weekday mornings.

-An 11-month-old American boy died after deboarding a flight from Qatar to India Wednesday morning, according to the airline.
+An 11-month-old American boy died after getting off a flight from Qatar to India Wednesday morning, according to the airline.

 The baby's family alerted airport staff that Arnav Varma was ill when the Qatar Airways plane from Doha landed in Hyderabad, the airline said in a statement.
 The flight lasted about three and a half hours, according to flight records.